 The anthropomorphic salamander, known on Nevre as a Salaman, had gathered together a high-quality jewel, three wax candles, a blank book bound with leather, a piece of off-white chalk, and a tinderbox.

 As the salaman set about trying to light the candles the human girl approached and pulled out a lighter.
 She had taken it from her friend to stop him from smoking at RPG night, and she was glad she had it.
 She motioned to the salaman to let her handle the candles and lit them.
-The salaman looked at the device with awe, wondering how such a device worked before he went back to his work.
+The salaman looked at the device with awe, wondering how such a device functioned before he went back to his work.

 The man with icy breath, known as a frost giant or Jotuun (Yotuun), saw the salaman clearing off the floor between the three equidistant candles and saw him attempt to write on the floor with the chalk.
 There must have been some sort of enchantment on the floor to keep dust at bay, however, as the chalk quickly disappeared.
 Realizing that he could help with the chisel his father had given him he approached the area and began carving the strange chalk symbols into the floor so when the chalk disappeared the carving remained.
 Continue reading